auto-joe/rPi-xmrig-gcc7.3.0/README.md

 # rPi-xmrig-gcc7.3.0
 ## The fastest miner available for Raspbian on Raspberry Pi.

 This miner is a compilation of https://github.com/xmrig/xmrig version 2.4.5, compiled with gcc/g++ 7.3.0 specifically for Raspbian Jessie on Raspberry Pi3 b (untested on earlier models - but please feel free to try and post your findings).
 As noted in the Ubuntu build instructions on the official xmrig repo: "Optionally you can use gcc 7 to small performance increase" (https://github.com/xmrig/xmrig/wiki/Ubuntu-Build).
-Additionally, a recent change _might_ take further advantage of 7.3.0 over 7.1.0, seen discussed here: https://github.com/xmrig/xmrig/pull/385
+Additionally, a recent change _might_ take further advantage of 7.3.0 over 7.1.0, seen discussed here: https://github.com/xmrig/xmrig/pull/385. **TL;DR - use this binary for a 15%-20% performance boost on Raspbian.**

 ## So what?